top of page

 with youth in our community?

-Advocacy 101: Supporting Children and Families at the Indiana Statehouse
+Advocacy 101: Supporting Children and Families at the Indiana Statehouse (view slides)

 Sarah Kumfer (she, her)

-Recognizing and Resisting Adultism in Youth-Centered Work
+Recognizing and Resisting Adultism in Youth-Centered Work (view slides)

 Jessica E Adams (she, her), Shaleen Guthrie (she, her), James R. Brown (he, him)

 Adultism is the belief that adults are in some way superior or of greater worth than children, and can lead to harmful outcomes for children.
 Our work with youth should communicate that they are valuable, and our interactions with them should demonstrate that there are shared expectations for behavior for all people, regardless of age.
-This session will examine how parents, caregivers, and youth service workers can collaborate with youth.
-This workshop will provide strategies for creating and implementing more effective and positive youth-adult partnerships.
-Learning will take place through interactive activities and discussions, and we hope that folks will walk away with implementable strategies to protect youth from adultist leadership.
+This session examines how parents, caregivers, and youth service workers can collaborate with youth.
+This workshop provides strategies for creating and implementing more effective and positive youth-adult partnerships.
+Learning takes place through interactive activities and discussions, and we hope that folks walk away with implementable strategies to protect youth from adultist leadership.

-Strengthening Family Coping Resources
+Strengthening Family Coping Resources (view slides

-In this discussion, panelists will share the model of Strengthening Family Coping Resources (SFCR), highlighting both Multi-family Group and Peer-to-Peer work around a trauma-focused, skill-building intervention, designed for families to build and strengthen healing resources through storytelling, spirituality and fun & laughter.
+In this discussion, panelists share the model of Strengthening Family Coping Resources (SFCR), highlighting both Multi-family Group and Peer-to-Peer work around a trauma-focused, skill-building intervention, designed for families to build and strengthen healing resources through storytelling, spirituality and fun & laughter.

 In SFCR, families celebrate their uniqueness and cultural rituals while exploring new ways of coping and connecting.
 This work builds the coping resources necessary to help families boost their sense of safety, function with stability, regulate their emotions and behaviors, and improve communication about and understanding of the traumas they have experienced.
 Hear from trained facilitators, families, youth, and agencies who have requested and worked with SFCR to gain a well-rounded perspective on this valuable model.

-Digital Safety Skills for Youth-Serving Professionals
+Digital Safety Skills for Youth-Supporting Adults (view slides

 Lauren Baney (she, her)

 As there are increasing concerns related to technology and social media use among youth, it is critical to help youth learn how to protect themselves online while still enjoying all of the benefits of the Internet.
 How might we do this?
 Strengthening the health and well-being of our relationships to others and ourselves, both in and outside the digital realm, are keys parts of this process.
-Attendees will explore topics related to digital safety strategies for youth, integrating technological literacy (e.g., digital citizenship) into youth programming, and ways to cultivate positive relationships among children - online and offline.
+Attendees explore topics related to digital safety strategies for youth, integrating technological literacy (e.g., digital citizenship) into youth programming, and ways to cultivate positive relationships among children - online and offline.

 MC3 Co-Hosted By: